USEPA/CMAQ/POST/bldoverlay/README.md

 ##Environment variables used:

 ```
  SDATE         start date in the format: YYYYDDD
  EDATE         end date in the format: YYYYDDD
  FILETYPE      type of input file to be used (see information below).
 Choices are: OBS, SITES (default it OBS)
  OLAYTYPE      type of data for the overlay output file.
 If input data is daily this should be set to DAILY.
                If input data is hourly choices are: HOURLY, 1HRMAX, 8HRMAX
  SPECIES       list of names of the species in the input file (e.g. setenv SPECIES 'O3,NO,CO')
  UNITS         list of units of the species in the input file (e.g. setenv UNITS 'ppb,ppb,ppb')
  INFILE        file containing input observed data
+ TZFILE        location of time zone data file, tz.csv (this is a required input file)
+ HOURS_8HRMAX  Number of 8hr values to use when computing daily maximum 8hr ozone.
+               Allowed values are 24 (use all 8-hr averages with starting hours
+               from 0 - 23 hr local time) and 17 (use only the 17 8-hr averages
+               with starting hours from 7 - 23 hr local time) (default is 24)
  VALUE         static value to use as "observed" concentration for SITES filetype (default is 1)
  OUTFILE       name of overlay file to create
 ```

 ##Input file types and format: